Tom Hooper: Early life and education

 Tom Hooper was born on 5 October 1972 in London, England, the son of Meredith Jean (Rooney) and Richard Hooper.
-Meredith is an Australian author and academic and Richard is an English media businessman.
+Meredith was an Australian author and academic and Richard is an English media businessman.
 Hooper was educated at Highgate School and Westminster School.
 His initial interest in drama was triggered by his English and drama teacher at Highgate, former Royal Shakespeare Company actor Roger Mortimer, who produced an annual school play.

-At the age of 12, Hooper read a book entitled How to Make Film and Television and decided he wanted to become a director.
+At the age of 12, Hooper read a book titled How to Make Film and Television and decided he wanted to become a director.
 For the next year Hooper researched filmmaking from publications such as On Camera by Harris Watts.
 Aged 13, he made his first film, entitled Runaway Dog, using a clockwork 16mm Bolex camera his uncle had given to him.
 Hooper said: "The clockwork would run out after thirty seconds, so the maximum shot length was thirty seconds.
 I could only afford a hundred feet of Kodachrome reversal film, which cost about twenty-five [pounds], and you had to send off for two weeks to be processed.
 I could only make silent movies, because sound was too expensive and complicated."
 He slowed down the frame rate of the camera so he could maximise what little film stock he had.
 Hooper classified the short, about a dog which kept running away from its owner, as a comedy, and filmed it on location in Oxfordshire.

 When Hooper was 14, his film Bomber Jacket came runner-up in a BBC younger filmmakers' competition.
 The short starred Hooper's brother as a boy who discovers a bomber jacket and a photograph hidden in a cupboard and learns his grandfather died in World War II.
 Another of Hooper's short films, entitled Countryside, depicts a nuclear holocaust.